ruionwriting/ruionwriting.github.com/source/resources/index.markdown

 [c# tube](http://csharptube.com/) is very nice website that lists a huge set of links to videos related with C# development.
 MVC, async, bdd, etc.

+#### IoC

+[IoC Container Benchmark - Performance comparison](http://www.palmmedia.de/blog/2011/8/30/ioc-container-benchmark-performance-comparison).
+This is one of the most complete articles/benchmark (with [source](https://github.com/danielpalme/IocPerformance)) that I know about IoC containers.
+Impressively updated by the author since September, 2011.
+Thank you [Daniel](http://www.palmmedia.de/).

 ### HTML/CSS/SVG

 [Can I use](http://caniuse.com/) offers compatibility tables for support of HTML5, CSS3, SVG and more in desktop and mobile browsers.